nikolinasostaric/nikolinasostaric.github.io/_pages/teaching.md

 display_categories: [current, past, supervised theses]
 ---

 I'm currently developing an introductory Python course for 1<sup>st</sup> year of <a href="https://www.studyguide.tudelft.nl/a101_displayProgram.do?program_tree_id=29839">Nanobiology program</a>.
+The course team took part in the Blended Course Design Bootcamp in Dordrect, June 2024.
+Course development is further financially supported by TU Delft ESA and Nanobiology program.

 In September 2023, I joined the <a href="https://www.tudelft.nl/en/student/faculties/as-student-portal/organisation/board-of-studies-applied-sciences">Board of Studies</a> Nanobiology.
-I'm also working on restructuring of bachelor's curriculum in Nanobiology.
+I'm also working on restructuring of the bachelor curriculum in Nanobiology.

+In 2024/2025, I will be a member of TU Delft Teaching Academy Panel.

+In June 2024, I completed University Teaching Qualification (UTQ).

 <div class="projects">
   <!-- Display categorized projects -->